isomerpages/gb-assist/pages/solutionrepo/solution56.md

 ### Description

 A high speed oven uses rapid cooking technology to cook food rapidly without compromising quality.
-It utilises radiant heat, high-speed air impingement and side-launched microwave.

-Grant support: 80% of cost of equipment, up to $8,000 grant
+It utilises radiant heat, high-speed air impingement and side-launched microwave.Grant support 80% of cost of equipment, up to $8,000 grant

-### Details of Solution
+### Packages Available

 N.A.